Privacy Policy

 QPP 12 gives individuals a right of access to QTC records of personal information about them, unless QTC is required or authorised to refuse access under State law.
 QPP 13 also gives individuals the right to request correction of their personal information if it is inaccurate, out-of-date, incomplete, irrelevant or misleading, and they are entitled to access it.

-The written request should be emailed or sent to the following address:
+Any request should be in writing emailed to compliance@qtc.com.au or sent to the following address:

 Compliance Officer